-HCP can run on either a SAN-attached array of independent nodes (SAIN), SAN stands for storage area network, or a networked redundant array of independent nodes (RAIN).
+HCP can run on either a SAN (Storage Area Network)-attached array of independent nodes (SAIN), or a networked redundant array of independent nodes (RAIN).

 SAIN systems include both internal storage in each node and Fibre-Channel SAN arrays.
 RAIN has only internal storage in each node.